 Stoned streets and low houses.
 There are also roads that do not lead anywhere in particular, perhaps to an unbeatable promontory to enjoy the view.
 We put ourselves where we put ourselves always discover Bowls like a different people, colorista, almost symmetrical, in soft fall to the sea.
 The whole town is a giant mirror, and he likes to look at himself from all positions.
 Its reflection in the sea is romantic, almost narcissistic, a point of no return in which reality beats sweetly and evaporates.

 Tazones is a small space of color in the Asturian cosmos.
 His coast, hard but also respectful, welcomes him in his arms, embraces him, and the town has been growing in this maritime grip.
-His friendship with the sea is as always, and the paintings of its balconies and windows They are so intense and so bright that they imitate the days of open sun on their nearby sea.
-In fact, when we get closer to the town we already intuit that we are not going anywhere, our mood is that of explorers looking for something intense.
-From Villaviciosa we take a local road attached to the laugh.
-Later on we see from the heights the Rodiles beach, admirable in proportions and beauty.
-From there to Tazones we descend continuously along a paved road, with the added suspense of its dozens of twilight curves.
-Exuberant vegetation seems to end up closing us.
-But we reach the sea level suddenly as one who discovers by surprise the anteroom of a large cave, in this case without stone tunnels, open to a bluish and paradisiacal horizon with beach included.
+His friendship with the sea is as always, and the paintings of its balconies and windows they are so intense and so bright that they imitate the days of open sun on their nearby sea.

 The smell of cider, seafood and fish reaches us on the main road.
 There is an appetizing offer of winches and restaurants that feed on native fishing.
 A work that is treated with care and that has port, brotherhood, cetarea and marine facilities for its performance.
 What we do not see is any whale because Tazones has left behind that stage of whaling port, which gave him the reputation of an intrepid town.

 Fame also attributes regal character.
 The royalty of Tazones comes from inheritance.
-Here it is said that he disembarked no less than Carlos V, owner of an immeasurable empire, in his first trip to Spain the 19 of September of 1517.
+Here it is said that he disembarked no less than Carlos V, owner of an endless empire, on his first trip to Spain the 19 September 1517.
 We imagine that his landing in the finite Bowls was like stepping on a tiny but very beautiful planet.
-He arrived to take charge of his crown and in Tazones he began the discovery of his Iberian kingdom.
+He came to take charge of his crown and in Tazones he began the discovery of his Iberian kingdom.

 This is one of the many reasons and merits for which the town holds the title of Artistic Historic Site of the Principality of Asturias.
 Now, there are people who do not believe that this is a historical fact, but something closer to the legend, and one position and another are irreconcilable and tend to fuel good discussions.
 But whether it happened or not, it has taken on a life of its own, has given rise to a festive tradition.
-Neighbors commemorate annually, every August 17 or "San Roquín" day, this date indicated with a simulated landing of Carlos V. A staging that from the beginning has attracted thousands of curious, as well as a good press device before the character of authenticity that arouses.
-Along with the illustrious personage of Carlos V they also parade, dressed in period costumes, numerous neighbors, representing being the members of their court and servants.
-The details are so well taken care of that if it were true that Carlos V had not landed here, then we should not believe almost nothing of what happens in this world and renege on official history to give more credit to fiction, which also insists on exist and often engage whole communities in certain and palpable devotions.
-The fictitious landing takes place within the framework of the most important parties of Tazones, which during the days 15, 16 and 17 of August pay tribute to San Roque.
+Neighbors commemorate annually, every August 17 or "San Roquín" day, this date indicated with a simulated landing of Carlos V. A staging which from the beginning has attracted thousands of onlookers, as well as a good press device due to the authenticity it arouses.
+Along with the illustrious personage of Carlos V also parade, dressed in period costumes, numerous neighbors, representing being the members of his court and servants.
+The details are so well cared for that if it were true that Carlos V had not landed here, then we should believe almost nothing of what happens in this world and deny the official history to give more credit to fiction, which also insists on exist and often engages entire communities in true and tangible devotions.
+The fictitious landing takes place within the framework of the most important festivals in Tazones, which pay tribute to San Roque on August 15, 16 and 17.
 The tradition sends the saint in procession by the sea, accompanied by the fishermen of the town with their boats adorned.
 Next to San Roque the Virgen del Carmen is also taken in procession.

 In the stones that surround the town we discover the first history of Tazones, its protohistory.
 We ran into one of the most important deposits of dinosaur footprints across Europe, a generous contribution to the increasingly popular Asturian Jurassic coast.
 In the vicinity of the local lighthouse we find a multitude of tridactyl ichnites that cross in several directions and constitute several traces, as well as a trail of tail drag.
 For its part, on the beach we see another explanatory panel that tells us that at about 120 meters we can see the traces of these monsters from the past.
 On the cliff of the west end of Tazones, a few meters after passing the breakwater of the port, there is a magnificent example of vertical failure of Jurassic composition.
 A few meters ahead we see traces of roots and paleosols.